Resource: aws_customer_gateway#

 - (Required) The IP address of the gateway's Internet-routable external interface.type

-- (Required) The type of customer gateway.
-Valid values areipsec.1
+- (Required) The type of customer gateway.- Valid values:

 ,ipsec.legacy

-- (Optional) Tags to apply to the gateway.
-If configured with a providerdefault_tags
+- (Optional) Map of tags to assign to the gateway.
+If a providerdefault_tags

 Supported attributes#